Southwark Council's Revolving Doors

 Catherine Bowman was a Southwark ward councillor for sixteen years.
 She was also Cabinet Member for Regeneration and progressed to the hold the position as deputy Council leader under the brief Lib-Dem/Tory administration.
 She went on to work for developer Berkeley Homes as an ‘External Affairs Advisor’ and then set up shop with former deputy leader Kim Humphries under the name of ‘Carvil Ventures Ltd’.
 Carvil is currently working for developers on a number of high profile schemes in the borough including the Canada Water regeneration and Delancey’s redevelopment of the Elephant & Castle shopping centre - both are schemes that they helped conceive while in office.

 Former Labour Council leader Peter John lead the Council from 2010 to 2020 and is a property lawyer by trade.
 In 2012, he signed the E&C deal with Lend Lease and was subsequently investigated for not declaring tickets to the Olympic opening ceremony donated to him and his partner by Lend Lease.
 In March 2013, he was criticised for accepting an all-expenses-paid trip to a property fair in Cannes paid for by Lend Lease.
 He has also been criticised by Private Eye and the Guardianfor the number of invitations he has accepted to dine with developers.
 The Council’s register of gifts and hospitalities records 18 occasions of hospitality with property developers and their agents between 2015 and 2017 including Berkeley Homes, which invited him to a party, a ball and a test match at Lords.
 The register also lists seven meetings with controversial lobbyist Peter Bingle (Bell Pottinger/Terrapin).
+In 2020, Peter John stepped down as Council leader to take up a new job as Chairman of Bingle’s Terrapin Communications.
+Peter nevertheless retains his seat as ward Councillor, which he has held since 2006.

 Council leader Peter John (left) signing Heygate regeneration agreement with Lend Lease CEO